 Further, this statute notes that “the President shall provide for the enforcement of this action.”
 Therefore, the President himself must enforce these statutes lest he fail in his incumbent legal duties as President.
 The Presidential responsibilities under this provision are clear in his duty to protect the confidentiality of any and all whistleblowers as required in these protections and within the legal schema.
 The President indeed has changed the working conditions of the Ukraine whistleblowers, as they cannot perform their responsibilities under threat of retaliation from the very entity charged with enforcing their protection.

-Additionally, these whistleblowers are protected under witness intimidation statues which apply unilaterally to all persons, including the President.
+Additionally, intelligence community whistleblowers are protected under witness intimidation statues which apply unilaterally to all persons, including the President.

-Under these laws, the President cannot continue to threaten the Ukraine whistleblowers as his actions are in direct violation of the statutes created to protect whistleblowers from attacks on their character, career, and livelihoods.
+Under these laws, the President cannot threaten the Ukraine whistleblowers as his actions are in direct violation of the statutes created to protect whistleblowers from attacks on their character, career, and livelihoods.

 Is there historical precedent for these whistleblowers’ actions?